 Generally speaking, this added cost over the spot price for any bullion derives from several factors, including the production, storage, and overhead costs incurred by the mint/refinery in producing the coin, plus a "mark-up" indicating the selling cost and the profit for the wholesaler selling the coin to a retailer.

 Some premiums are a set monetary amount over the spot price, while other premiums can be a set percentage over the spot.
 Set monetary premiums are most common among bullion items that are 1 oz in weight.

 As it is with every mass-produced product, gold bars manufacturers matter when determining how much a gold bar is worth.
 Prominent private mints, such as PAMP Suisse, Valcambi, or Argor-Heraeus, are usually more sought-after than lesser-known mints.
 The same goes for government-owned facilities, such as the Royal Canadian Mint, the Perth Mint, and the Royal Mint.

 When you buy gold bars from such refineries, you can expect to receive a product that meets the highest standards in the precious metals industry.
 Likewise, it will probably be easier to sell gold bars from these producers rather than from unknown brands, and you will likely receive better premiums from them.

 ***All premiums below are as of February 2023.***

 Gram gold bars will have much higher premiums compared to larger sized bars because they have similar minting costs to the larger sizes but have less gold content

-For one ounce bars, the premiums vary depending on the quality and mint that they come from.
+For 1 Troy ounce gold bars, the premiums vary depending on the quality and mint that they come from.

-Purchase all of the gold bars listed above at the lowest price online from SD Bullion today!
+Buy gold bars online at the lowest price from SD Bullion today!
 You can place your order through the website or call us at 1-800-294-8732 and have an experienced bullion dealer assist you with your purchase!